JonaiSerrano/Building-a-Live-SOC-Threat-Detection-Dashboard/README.md

 Remember the username and password that you created on the VM?
 Now it's time to put it to use.

-Then accept the certification, and the computer will get connected to the virtual machine.
+Accept the certification pop-up, and the computer will establish a connection to the virtual machine.